Keith Hampton: Career

 Hampton received his B.A.
 (Bachelor's) in sociology, with honours, from the University of Calgary.
 He completed his graduate work at the University of Toronto, where he trained with Barry Wellman.
-He received an M.A. in sociology in 1998, and a Ph.D in Sociology in 2001.
+He received an M.A. in sociology in 1998, and a Ph.D. in sociology in 2001.
 His dissertation, "Living the wired life in the wired suburb: Netville, glocalization and civil society", was an ethnography of a neighborhood in the suburbs of Toronto that had been equipped with high-speed Internet access.

 After receiving his doctorate, Hampton joined the Massachusetts Institute of Technology faculty as the first professor of "technology and the city" in the Department of Urban Studies and Planning.
 He taught at MIT from 2001 through 2005.
 He was a fellow at the Saguaro Seminar and the Taubman Center for State and Local Government at the Kennedy School of Government, Harvard University (2003/04).
 He left MIT in 2005 to join the Annenberg School for Communication at the University of Pennsylvania faculty as an assistant professor of communication.
 In 2012 he left the University of Pennsylvania to join Rutgers University, where he was an associate professor in the School of Communication and Information and a member of the graduate faculty in the Department of Sociology.
 In 2015 Hampton was named the endowed professor in communication and public policy and in 2016 was promoted to full professor.
 In August 2016, he joined Michigan State University as professor of media and information.

 Through a broad range of empirical approaches, including observations of public spaces, and large-scale national surveys, Hampton has continued to explore the social consequences of new technologies.
 He created the website "i-Neighbors.org", which helped users to form virtual communities that correspond to physical neighborhoods.
 The site informed research on how Internet use affords local interactions, facilitates community involvement, and contributes to social capital.
 He is credited with popularizing the term glocalization as it pertains to understanding how new media encourage both global and local interactions.
 His work is regular featured in the media.
 A 2014 feature on his work in The New York Times Magazine described Hampton as "Tall and broad with a warm charm, unguarded in that Canadian way, Hampton has become a star in a subfield that lacks a proper name."

 Hampton played a leading role in transforming the focus of the American Sociological Association's section on "Microcomputing" to its broader formation as the section on Communication and Information Technologies (CITASA).
-He served as chair of the American Sociological Association's section on Communication and Information Technologies from 2007–2009, and past-chair from 2009-2010.
+He served as chair of the American Sociological Association's section on Communication and Information Technologies from 2007 to 2009, and past-chair from 2009 to 2010.